TrapinchO/dogun-language/README.md

 - c = ----- for now same as "k"
 - d = d in Dogun
 - e = e in epic
-- f = f in f***
+- f = f in fine
 - g = g in give
-- h = h in heraldics
+- h = h in heraldic
 - i = i in bit
-- j = ---- haven't find adequate pronuciations, so propably nothing for now
+- j = ---- haven't found adequate pronunciation, so probably nothing for now
 - k = k in like
 - l = l in like
 - m = m in moo Salted, moo